MTD Property Management & Sales logo

 MTD

-Renting to good tenants is essential if you want to run a successful rental business.
+To rent to good renters is essential if you want to run a successful rental business.
 You need to rent to a tenant that will ensure you maximize your ROI.
-This can only be possible if your tenant pays rent on time, cares for your property, and notifies you of maintenance issues.
+This can only be possible if your tenant pays rent on time, cares for your rental property, and notifies you of maintenance issues.

 Finding such a tenant isn’t always a walk in the park.
 You’ll need to have a foolproof tenant screening process in place to maximize your chances of finding a great tenant.
-A good tenant screening process is one that factors things like a tenant’s credit rating, employment history, rental background, and income level.
+The process to screen tenants is one that factors things like a tenant’s credit rating, employment history, rental background, and income level.

 1. Start the process by pre-screening tenants

-Pre-screening allows you to catch red flags early, saving you valuable time down the road.
-In addition, this also helps you set expectations early on, which can help you attract great renters.
+Pre-screening prospective tenants allows you to catch red flags early, saving you valuable time down the road.
+In addition, a good tenant screening process also helps you set expectations early on, which can help you attract great renters.

 happy person

-Normally, after a successful marketing phase, prospects will start reaching out.
-You should use this opportunity to learn more about the tenant.
+Normally, after a successful marketing phase, prospects will start reaching out to a landlord.
+You should use this opportunity to screen tenants and learn more about them.
 You can ask them the following questions:

 • Why are you moving?
 Look for legitimate answers, such as moving due to a job relocation or to upsize/downsize.

 • When would you like to move in?
-Only consider tenants who are looking to move soon, say, in a month’s time.
+Only consider renters who are looking to move soon, say, in a month’s time.

 • Will you provide references from former employers and landlords?
 If the tenant is hesitant, continue your search.